grktsh/app-engine-falcon-example/packages/backend/README.md

 ## Format and Lint with lint-staged

-1. Sort imports with isort
+1. Sort imports with reorder-python-imports
 2. Format with FFFFFF
 3. Lint with flake8
 4. Lint with mypy